AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ### Redeem Service

-The Redeem service is a critical service for many local suppliers, particularly if that supplier opts to initially communicate a voucher token to Reward Gateway, rather than the voucher details themselves.
+The Redeem service is a critical service for many local suppliers, particularly if that supplier opts to initially communicate a voucher token to Company, rather than the voucher details themselves.
 In this context, a voucher token is a placeholder for the actual voucher details; this can be the case when a supplier does not immediately have access to the voucher details and relies on background processes to obtain these.
 Additionally, for many suppliers this marks the point beyond which the voucher can no longer be refunded.
-The use of this service is not essential, as some local suppliers may opt to return the voucher code directly to Reward Gateway during dispatch.
-If this service is used, the type of response can be varied - some suppliers return the voucher code for Reward Gateway to render to the member, others return a URL that the member should be directed to in order to view their voucher.
+The use of this service is not essential, as some local suppliers may opt to return the voucher code directly to Company during dispatch.
+If this service is used, the type of response can be varied - some suppliers return the voucher code for Company to render to the member, others return a URL that the member should be directed to in order to view their voucher.

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail4.png">

 In the above workflow example, the member has attempted to view the voucher code.
-If Reward Gateway does not already hold the required details to display the voucher, such as in cases where this information is not communicated during the dispatch service call, we make a request to the Business Unit’s supplier endpoint for this data.
-This voucher information is returned to Reward Gateway in the response, and this information is used to show the member the correct voucher code or redirect the member to the page where the voucher details are hosted.
+If Company does not already hold the required details to display the voucher, such as in cases where this information is not communicated during the dispatch service call, we make a request to the Business Unit’s supplier endpoint for this data.
+This voucher information is returned to Company in the response, and this information is used to show the member the correct voucher code or redirect the member to the page where the voucher details are hosted.
 The voucher is also marked as “seen”, preventing any subsequent requests to refund this voucher through the interface.

 ### Barcode Service

 The Barcode service is a service used by some local suppliers.
-The purpose of this service is to obtain the barcode data for the voucher, so it can be displayed on the Reward Gateway platform.
-This service allows Reward Gateway to obtain the correct voucher barcode, or link to the location where the barcode can be viewed.
+The purpose of this service is to obtain the barcode data for the voucher, so it can be displayed on the Company platform.
+This service allows Company to obtain the correct voucher barcode, or link to the location where the barcode can be viewed.

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail5.png">

 ### Fund Service

-For reloadable voucher codes, such as the Instant Reloadable Vouchers offered by Reward Gateway for various retailers, there are additional services that may be used to manage the balance of a voucher.
-One such service is the Fund service, which allows Reward Gateway to add balance to the voucher.
-This is used in response to a manual checkout for topping up a voucher, or in the case of an automated, recurring purchase (Auto Top-Up) that can be set up in the Reward Gateway platform.
+For reloadable voucher codes, such as the Instant Reloadable Vouchers offered by Company for various retailers, there are additional services that may be used to manage the balance of a voucher.
+One such service is the Fund service, which allows Company to add balance to the voucher.
+This is used in response to a manual checkout for topping up a voucher, or in the case of an automated, recurring purchase (Auto Top-Up) that can be set up in the Company platform.

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail6.png">